paulroar/thousands-boxes-exp/README.md

 - Inspired by generative art and water ripple simulations.

 Enjoy experimenting with Thousands Boxes!
 If you create something cool with it, feel free to share.

+## Deploying to Netlify

+You can deploy this site to Netlify in minutes:

+1. Sign in at https://app.netlify.com and click "New site from Git" (or drag & drop the folder).
+2. If using Git, select your repository.
+Build settings:
+   - Build command: none
+   - Publish directory: `.` (project root)
+3. (Optional) Include `netlify.toml` at the project root for SPA redirects and asset caching.

+After deploy, your site will be live at a Netlify URL you can customize.